Proven-Paradox/shaper-system/Handbook.md

 * Morris is attempting to pick a lock.
 His skill in lock picking gives him Boon +1 on the check, but his picks have been damaged in a way that provides Bane -3.
 Boon +1 and Bane -3 adds to Bane -2, meaning he must reroll a die if the roll is higher than 9.
 * Arden is trying to leap over to a ledge.
 They have an item that grants them minor athletic ability with Boon +2, but a windstorm is making it harder with Bane -2.
 Boon +2 and Bane -2 adds to 0, so they will not have any opportunity or obligation to reroll dice.

+### Let's get this over with: Some general rules
+Here are a few of the more fiddly rules that we need to get out of the way, just so there is no confusion.

+Specific rules supersede general rules.

+Round down.
+If you ever have a fraction, just cut off the fractional bit entirely.
+Even if your result is (somehow?)
+13.9, it should still be rounded down to a 13.

+In combat, defenders win ties.
+For example, if using an attack Ability results in the accuracy role matching the defender’s Defense, the attack misses and the defender suffers no consequence.
+For a tie during opposed skill checks (such as Empathy versus Deception, or Awareness versus Stealth), both characters reroll until there is no tie.
+Any Boon or Bane on the rolls still apply when rerolling due to a tie.

+If a damage type is not listed, assume the damage to be physical.

 ***
 # Chapter 2: Character Creation
 Before you can begin playing a game of Story Shaper, you have to know who (or what) the persona you’re taking control of actually is, what they can do, and what they struggle with.
 You should also flesh that character out, make them a person, a someone who belongs in an epic tale (or perhaps an UN-epic tale, depending on the sort of game you’re trying to play).
 In this section, we will go through the steps of building characters.
 The focus will be on how the character is represented in rules.
 This is because the act of fleshing out a character in the context of how that person fits into the world, what the character looks like, the characters motivations and fears, all of these should be an exercise mostly taken between the Shaper and the player.